navaro/Engine/README.md

 ```
 > :bulb: Use the --help option to display the command line syntax: ``` ./build/engine  --help ```

-> :bulb: "toaster.e" requires a configuration file named "toaster.cfg" to be located in the same directory.
-Alternatively, the location of the configuration file can be specified on the command line, if it has a different name.

 When you start the "toaster.e" machine, you will be presented with a menu.